-The Shareholder Loan Notes consist of (i) £23.182 million of loan notes funded by the ultimate controlling party of the Group, The Bregal Fund III L.P. acting by its general partner Bregal General Partner III Jersey LP acting by its general partner Bregal Capital General Partner Jersey Limited (the "Major Shareholder") dated 1 December 2014 and (ii) £4.266 million of loan notes funded by Noosa Holdings Jersey Limited ("Noosa"), direct parent company of the Company, which in turn is funded by Management dated 1 December 2014.
-The loan notes issued to the Major Shareholder are listed on The International Stock Exchange.
+The Shareholder Loan Notes consist of (i) £23.182 million of loan notes funded by the ultimate controlling party of the Group, the Major Shareholder. dated 1 December 2014 and (ii) £4.266 million of loan notes funded by Noosa, which in turn is funded by Management dated 1 December 2014.
+The loan notes issued to the Major Shareholder. are listed on The International Stock Exchange.